Reinforcement Learning for Multi-Truck Vehicle Routing Problems: Policy Neural Network for Routing Decisions

-The step of the attention mechanism that involves more than one node is the dot product evaluation between keys and queries.
-If we want incorporate a demand tensor $D_{ij}$, a natural idea would be to replace the dot product with
+A natural way to pass a rank-2 consolidated demand tensor $D_{ij}$ to the attention mechanism is to identify an object in the attention mechanism pipeline that makes use of two different node indices $i$ and $j$, and then multiply this object by some function of $D_{ij}$.
+The part of the attention mechanism that involves two nodes is the dot product evaluation between keys and queries.
+To incorporate a demand tensor $D_{ij}$, we can replace the dot product with

-where $G$ is some tensor determined by $D$.
-This approach can exaggerate query-key compatibility in cases where $D_{ij}$ is large and suppress compatibility when the demand is small.

-There are a few reasonable choices for $G$.
-The first is $G_{ij} = 1$ which reduces to a basic dot product compatibility.
-Next is $G_{ij} = M_{ij}$ where $M$ is the mask defined as $M_{ij} = 1$ when $D_{ij} > 0$ and $M_{ij} = -\infty$ otherwise.
-Both of these are within the methodology of \cite{kool2018attention}.
-A third and more novel choice of $G$ is $G_{ij} = \log D_{ij}$.
-This last form has several virtues: it reduces to a mask in the case in the sense that it approaches $-\infty$ as $D{ij}\to 0+$.
-Moreover, it can exaggerate compatibility when $D_{ij}$ is large.
-A simple additional adjustment is to use